Where to buy PlayStation 5: PS5 restock US, UK and AUS guide (updated TODAY)

-Ever since PS5 pre-orders went live, getting hold of a PlayStation 5 console has been nigh on impossible, with gamers left blindsided by lack of warning, retailer indifference, delivery company scandals and, of course, a scourge of scalpers using AI notification services and reseller bots to horde thousands of consoles behind grotesque mark-ups.
+Getting hold of a PS5 has been no easy feat, with gamers left blindsided by lack of warning, retailer indifference, delivery company scandals and, of course, a scourge of scalpers using AI notification services and reseller bots to horde thousands of consoles behind grotesque mark-ups.

-Things haven't eased up post-launch either, with console allotments selling out at retailers worldwide within seconds.
-There have been a number of PS5 restocks since, but the brutal truth of the matter is that, right now, hundreds of thousands of gamers are still without a console and staring down the barrel of a not very merry Christmas at all.
+Console allotments have been selling out at retailers worldwide within seconds, and even with the post-launch PS5 restocks, hundreds of thousands of gamers are still without a console and staring down the barrel of a not very merry Christmas at all.

-All is not lost though; since the start of December, we've seen multiple PS5 restocks at retailers around the world, including Costco, GAME, and PlayStation Direct.
-Rumor has it that another wave is releasing this week so there's still a chance to get one before Christmas.
+- Watch: Nintendo Switch Pro left DOA by the gaming handheld of your dreams

 The Best TV for Sony PS5